Master of Business Administration

 Student learning outcomes describe what students know, understand and are able to do as a result of completing a degree program.
 The learning outcomes for this program are:

-- Identify and Understand the Importance of Ethical Decision Making for the Organization and Society
+- Prescribe Ethical Decision Making for the Organization and Society.

 Amiri, Shahram